dmccan/yada-wiki/readme.txt

 = 2.4.0 =
 * Added filter to override default display of categories in the post editor to maintain order and hierarchy.
-* Fixed problem with shortcode popup display due to conflict with other plugins.
+* Fixed problem with shortcode pop-up display due to conflict with other plugins.

 = 2.3.0 =
 * Adjusted version number to keep updates in sync.